 Armstrong’s abductive (argument of the best explanation) truth-maker argument does exactly this.
 He argues that facts are the most likely candidates for the role of truth-makers, and therefore should be accepted.”

-Upper Sixth student Strabo also recently spoke on local BBC Somerset radio alongside Millfield Headmaster Gavin Horgan, discussing how his dyslexia affects his learning and how Millfield helps to support his academic endeavours.
+Upper Sixth student Strabo also recently spoke on local BBC Somerset radio alongside Millfield Headmaster Gavin Horgan, discussing his how his dyslexia affects his learning and how Millfield helps to support his academic endeavours.